-RESULTS\SP-FFT-G0001-A0001;
+RESULTS\SP-FFT-G0001-A0001

-RESULTS\SP-FFT-G0001-A0002;
+RESULTS\SP-FFT-G0001-A0002

-RESULTS\SP-FFT-G0001-A0003;
+RESULTS\SP-FFT-G0001-A0003

 #endmatrix:: SP-FFT

 The file contain list of ‘algorithms’ with all the calculated QWTB algorithms for the measurement.
-Next it contain list of calculated results for each algorithm.
-The file also contain information about last calculated algorithm and last calculated result.
+Next it contains a list(s) of calculated results for each algorithm.
+The file also contains information about last calculated algorithm and the last calculated result.
 This file will be used by the GUI of the TWM to identify available results and their locations in the measurement folder.
-When GUI needs to display the result the data it will just call the loader of the result(s) and the function will return table of formatted text data which will be displayed.
-This will significantly reduce complexity of the LV code.
-Almost everything related to the data will be processed in Matlab/Octave.
+When GUI needs to display the result, it will just call the loader of the result(s).
+The loader function will look into this list, select the results(s) for displaying and load the data.
+Next, it will format the result data and will return table of the formatted strings which will be displayed in the GUI.
+This way the workload of the GUI will be significantly reduced, as the GUI will just display table.
+Furthermore it can be shared for both LV and CVI implementation.